pabrodez/SGF-parser/README.md

 # 📖 SGF text parser
-A SGF file parser written in Typescript
+A SGF text parser written in Typescript

 ## About SGF specification
 > SGF is the standard format for go (igo, weiqi, baduk) game records, and is also used for several other games.
 SGF is a text-only format (not a binary format).
 It contains game trees, with all their nodes and properties, and nothing more.
 Thus the file format reflects the regular internal structure of a tree of property lists.
 There are no exceptions; if a game needs to store some information on file with the document, a (game-specific) property must be defined for that purpose.